microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

 ## Updating the App to use the Connector: Field Inventory Management

-Now that the connection has been added to the Power App, Maria can modify the screens to use it to replace the Excel spreadsheets.
+Now that the connection has been added to the app, Maria can modify the screens to use it to replace the Excel spreadsheets.
 This involves working through each screen methodically and changing the data source.
 No other changes should be necessary.
 She starts with the **BrowseParts** and **PartDetails** screens:

-1. On the **Home** screen of the Power App, select the **Parts** button.
+1. On the **Home** screen of the app, select the **Parts** button.
 Set the **OnSelect** action property to the following formula:

     ```
     ClearCollect(partsCollection, FieldEngineerAPI.getapiboilerparts());